Table of Contents

 When the water is hot, we put the pots in the freezer on the towels and close the door.
 The water does not have to be boiling, just hot enough to melt the ice.

-It usually takes about 15 – 20 minutes for the hot water to thaw the freezer compartment completely.
+It usually takes about 15 – 20 minutes for the hot water to defrost the RV freezer compartment completely.

 It also usually thaws the fins in the fridge compartment by then as well.